YJY1029/cnm/README.md

 ## Coding Style
 To enhance readability and coding convenience, several coding principles should be clarified:
- - Clean and simple macro definitions and variable naming,  e.g. non-suffix input variables and instruction names, -r-suffixed register variables and -o-suffixed output variables.
+ - Clean and simple macro definitions and variable naming,  e.g. non-suffixed input variables and instruction names, -r-suffixed register variables and -o-suffixed output variables.
  - Using *assign* statements as conditionals, as to avoid uncertain states and priority selection circuits under some circumstances.
  - Initiating standard D flip-flop modules implemented elsewhere, which will greatly benefit the implementation process as well.
  - Omitting every possible read or write enable signal, replacing them with specific hard-wired address, following the rule of RISC.